urbit/bridge/DEVELOPMENT.md

 3. Confirm that you are able to view the Points list view.
 Since no points have been created yet, you should see the following message:
 > No points to display.
 This wallet is not the owner or proxy for any points.

-### Galaxy Creation

-"As a user, I can create a new galaxy"

-1. Once logged, in, click the "Create a Galaxy" button
-2. Enter a test galaxy name, e.g. `~wep`, sign and send the transaction
-3. Log out and back into Bridge, confirm that the newly created galaxy is rendered in the points list

-### Star Creation

-"As a user, I can create a new star"

-1. Once a galaxy has been created, click it in the points list
-2. Click "Issue Point", enter one of the suggested star names, and sign and send the transaction
-3. Log out and back into Bridge, confirm that the newly created star is rendered in the points list

 ### Planet Creation

 "As a user, I can create a new planet"